dialogtekgeek/AudioVisualSceneAwareDialog/README.md

 ## Result:

-The following results were obtained for the prototype test set by using `run_i3d.sh`.
+The following results were obtained for the "prototype" test set by using `run_i3d.sh`.

 | METRIC | RESULT |
 | ------ | -------|